philcon93/linkree-example/README.md

 / Display Classiclink
 / Display Footer
 / Host on vercel
-- Display ShowLink correct
+/ Display ShowLink correct
-- Display MusicLink correct
+/ Display MusicLink correct
-- Have links data pulled from a fetch
-- Have the data pull from url param
-- Add in error state for incorrect/no param
+- Don't show music player until user clicks a platform
+- Only have the platform image take the user to the platform
 - Add in unit testing
+- Have links data pulled from a fetch to show loading state
+- Have the data pull from url param to show error state for incorrect param
+- add a different user with a different theme
 - update readme
-- add a different user with a different theme

 - Replaces images with straight svgs so you can update their color